FazeZxc/LinkedListVisualiser/README.md

 To run the project locally, follow these steps:

-1. Clone the repository from [GitHub Repo URL].
+1. Clone the repository from https://github.com/FazeZxc/LinkedListVisualiser.

 2. Navigate to the project directory in your terminal.